mvguest/cog/README.md

 # Compatibility:

 cog is compatible with Windows, Linux, MacOS and general Unix systems.
+Android systems are included to full compatibility on version 0.3.

 # Screenshot: